Aram Moghaddassi: Elon Musk companies

-Federal Government
+DOGE

 In February 2025, it was reported that Moghaddassi was part of a four person team that the Department of Government Efficiency planned to install at the Treasury Department.
 This team used payment systems at the Bureau of the Fiscal Service to block foreign aid payments issued by USAID, claiming these payments violated an executive order to pause all US foreign assistance despite push back from career officials.

-In March 2025, Moghaddassi was interviewed by Bret Baier on Fox News alongside Elon Musk and six other DOGE staffers (including Steve Davis (executive), Joe Gebbia, and Tom Krause (business executive)).
-He spoke about modernizing government IT systems, reducing fraud, and improving customer experience at the Social Security Administration.
+In March 2025, Moghaddassi was interviewed by Bret Baier on Fox News, alongside Elon Musk and six other DOGE staffers (including Steve Davis, Joe Gebbia, and Tom Krause (business executive)|Tom Krause).
+He spoke about modernizing government IT systems, reducing fraud, and improving customer experience at the SSA.
+Moghaddassi claimed that 40% of phone calls made to the agency for changing direct deposit information came from "fraudsters".
+In April 2025, SSA introduced a new policy which limited direct deposit changes over the phone due to concerns about identity fraud.
+This policy was disputed by a May 2025 internal SSA document obtained by NextGov which estimated a fraud rate of less than 1%, and said the new policy slowed claim processing by 25%.
+A September 2025 report from SSA's Inspector General found that 34% of direct deposit changes over the phone did not correctly verify the callers identity, and says the April phone policy "will help reduce the risk of 800-number employees inappropriately verifying the identities of callers before making direct deposit changes" and "requires stronger identity proofing and authentication for direct deposit changes."

-In April 2025, it was reported Moghaddassi was working at the Department of Homeland Security on the "DOGE Immigration Task Force" lead by Antonio Gracias.
-Trump administration officials said the team worked on revoking parole and reengineering the asylum adjudication process.
+In April 2025, it was reported Moghaddassi was working at the Department of Homeland Security on the "DOGE Immigration Task Force", led by Antonio Gracias.
 Moghaddassi had access to sensitive IT systems at United States Citizenship and Immigration Services where DOGE worked on the Systematic Alien Verification for Entitlements (SAVE) system.
-Moghaddassi was specifically linked to terminating the Social Security Numbers of ~6,300 parolees who either have criminal records or are on the FBI’s terrorist watchlist.
+Moghaddassi was specifically linked to terminating the Social Security Numbers of ~6,300 parolees who either had criminal records or were on the FBI’s terrorist watchlist.
+Moghaddassi also held roles at the Department of Labor, Health and Human Services, and the Small Business Administration, with access to sensitive IT systems for labor visas, unemployment insurance, Medicare/Medicaid, SBA loans, and grants/contracts management.

+On March 15, 2025, Moghaddassi wrote to SSA officials that his granted access to the United States Department of Homeland Security (DHS)'s SAVE data system was "absolutely critical to get detailed immigration status for non-citizen SSNs to detect fraud and improper payments".
+Later that same week, Moghaddassi wrote to Ron DeSantis from a DHS email account asking for access to the state's voting data.